 Our frames have competed in and had success in the Olympic Games, Commonwealth Games, World Championships, the Tour de France and British National Championships.
 Although due to riders sponsors the frames didn’t always have our name on!

 Our biggest success was in the fifties when Ken Russell won the Tour of Britain win in 1952, completely unaided by any team support.
 Two years later, Brian Robinson gained 4th place in the Tour of Britain, before going on to race in the Tour de France, and win two stages (riding on Ellis Briggs frames, badged up as Geminiani).
 The great Beryl Burton, also preferred an Ellis Briggs frame, although due to her sponsorship they couldn’t have our name on!

 Success in the British National Road Championship came in 1971 when the late Danny Horton won riding an Ellis Briggs with Falcon transfers on.

 In the 1980’s we set up the Ellis Briggs Saturne Racing Team to help kick off the late Dave Rayner’s career, as well as other talented local riders such as Bernie Burns, Dave Mann and Ian Smith.
 Before Dave Rayner turned pro he won Junior British Road Race in 1984, which made it the second time a rider had won the national jersey riding an Ellis Briggs.
 This time the frame had our transfers on!

-Today we still sponsor the Ellis Briggs Road Team which is a continuation of the backing we have always given to the sport.
+Today we still sponsor the Ellis Briggs Road Team which continues the backing we have always given to the sport.

-So what ever your reason from visiting Ellis Briggs, we’ll be happy to help.
+So what ever your reason for visiting Ellis Briggs, we’ll be happy to help.